spectrum4/spectrum4/docs/debugging-with-qemu.md

 # Debugging Spectrum +4 tests

 If a spectrum4 test fails and you would like to interactively debug it, you can do so using gnu gdb (cross compiled for `aarch64-none-elf`).
-You will need it installed on your host (it isn't included in the docker container).
+You will either need it installed on your host, or you can use the version included in the docker container.

 Run the following command, to see which commands you will need to debug the
 test: